Michael DeVito

 Michael "The Scholar" DeVito (born 1961) is a competitive eater and hot dog eating champion, and three-time winner of the Nathan's Hot Dog Eating Contest (in 1990, 1993 and 1994).
 "Mr. DeVito ate 20 hot dogs yesterday at the annual July 4th hot dog-eating contest on Coney Island, assuring him victory for the fourth time in five years."
 DeVito is 6 feet 2 inches and weighs just over 200 pounds (pre-competition).
 He set a personal best, eating 20 hot dogs, buns included, in the standard 12-minute competition period.
-DeVito, who goes by "Mike" when not competitive eating, uses "The Scholar" moniker during competitions; he "earned his nickname because of his scholarly approach to the game of champions."

 DeVito is a resident of Manalapan Township, New Jersey.

 He also works as an accountant.